 Personally, I cherish my membership in the Church, notwithstanding its failings.
 The meetings I attend and the scriptures I read, while they sometimes work as a soporific, they more often fill me with peace and a desire to do good, to be a better husband and father.
 To be charitable.
 I love my current assignment of teaching the twelve- and thirteen-year-old boys in my congregation’s youth organization.
 I feel I’ve received answers to my prayers.
 And while I’m no paragon of virtue, I’ve been steered toward things that have increased my happiness and away from addictions and errors that surely would have hurt those I love and wrecked many joys.
 All in all, being a Mormon has been a great thing for me.

-Hopefully, someday a Mormon will move into your neighborhood and bake you some cookies.
-And you can chat it up with your new friend.
+Hopefully, someday you’ll meet a Mormon in person, and you can chat it up with your new friend.

 If you’re curious to learn more about us, I recommend you start here: